What are the responsibilities and job description for the Police Communications Call Taker position at City of San Antonio?

 - Must meet the minimum requirements established by the Texas Commission on Law Enforcement for Telecommunicators.

-- One (1) year experience as an Emergency Services Dispatcher and/or 911 Call Taker, or One (1) year of experience in a high call volume contact center.
+- One (1) year of experience as an Emergency Services Dispatcher and/or 911 Call Taker, or one (1) year of experience in a high call-volume contact center.

 - Ability to pass the online TEEX State Telecommunicator Licensing Course within the first year of employment.

-- Ability to type 35 words per minute.
+- Ability to type at least 35 words per minute.

 - Unless otherwise stated, applicants are permitted to substitute two years of related full-time experience for one year of higher education or one year of related higher education for two years of experience in order to meet the minimum requirements of the job.
 One year of full-time experience is defined as 30 or more hours worked per week for 12 months.
 One year of higher education is defined as 30 credit hours completed at an accredited college or university.